 Marco Gruteser is an Associate Professor of Electrical and Computer Engineering at Rutgers University and a member of the Wireless Information Network Laboratory (WINLAB).
-He is a pioneer in the area of location privacy and also recognized for his work on connected vehicle applications.
-Beyond these topics, his 90+ peer-reviewed articles and patents span a wide range of wireless, mobile systems, and pervasive computing issues.
+He is a pioneer in the area of location privacy and also recognized for his work on connected vehicles.
+Beyond these topics, his more than hundred peer-reviewed articles and patents span a wide range of wireless, mobile systems, and pervasive computing issues.
+He has served as program co-chair or vice-chair for conferences such as ACM MobiSys, ACM WiSec, IEEE VNC and IEEE Percom.
+He has delivered six conference and workshop keynotes, served as panel moderator at ACM MobiCom, and as panelist at ACM MobiSys, IEEE Infocom, and IEEE ICC.
+He was elected treasurer and member of the executive committee of ACM SIGMOBILE.
 He received his MS and PhD degrees from the University of Colorado in 2000 and 2004, respectively, and has held research and visiting positions at the IBM T. J. Watson Research Center and Carnegie Mellon University.
-His recognitions include an NSF CAREER award, a Rutgers Board of Trustees Research Fellowship for Scholarly Excellence, as well as best paper awards at ACM MobiCom 2012, ACM MobiCom 2011 and ACM MobiSys 2010.
-His work has been featured in numerous media outlets including the MIT Technology Review, NPR, the New York Times, and CNN TV.
+His recognitions include an NSF CAREER award, a Rutgers Board of Trustees Research Fellowship for Scholarly Excellence, a Rutgers Outstanding Engineering Faculty Award, as well as best paper awards at ACM MobiCom 2012, ACM MobiCom 2011 and ACM MobiSys 2010.
+His work has been regularly featured in the media, including NPR, the New York Times, Fox News TV, and CNN TV.

 My main research interests lie in pervasive wireless systems, with a focus on location-aware networking, measurement, and location privacy.
 Many of these problems are motivated by future inter-vehicle communication systems and transportation applications.